canonical/ubuntu-pro-client/dev-docs/howtoguides/troubleshoot_apt_news_security_confinement.md

 ATTENTION: be mindful of the differences in Ubuntu Releases regarding the AppArmor profile syntax!

-## Troubleshooting systemd sandboxing
+## Troubleshooting Systemd sandboxing

-Troubleshooting systemd sandboxing is not as straightforward as with AppArmor, because there are no specific logs telling you that a certain action was blocked.
+Troubleshooting Systemd sandboxing is not as straightforward as with AppArmor, because there are no specific logs telling you that a certain action was blocked.
 It will just be blocked, and it's up to the application to handle it.
 There is no "system" log to help with troubleshooting the sandbox rules.

 The only way to troubleshoot this sandboxing is to methodically disable rule by rule in the `apt-news.service` file and test the service.